 The peace I captured at Tassajara lasted far longer than expected.
 It lasted as we bumped up and over the mountain, and well after my phone buzzed back to life, tittering with text message and email overload despite my silly away message.
 It was just me and the wind (no radio) along Highway 1, and even my brother’s chaotic household, with boisterous teens rushing in and out, did nothing to muss my Zen.
 I still felt breezy and blissful the next day, and well into the following week (maybe two).

 Real life has officially returned now.
 I still rush, I still fret the small stuff, and I am still far too dependent on my gadgets.
-But every now and then I force myself to take a moment, to least to breathe deeply and feel my feet on the ground, maybe even extend my cobalt-blue tail down into the earth.
+But every now and then I force myself to take a moment, to breathe deeply and feel my feet on the ground, and maybe even extend my cobalt-blue tail down into the earth.

 Retreats start at $170.
 Rooms range from shared dorms to private cabins ($100-407).
 Nightly rates include three meals a day and full use of facilities.